stefanholek/term/README.rst

 ======

 The terminal must be in canonical mode before any of the functions and context managers can be used.
-They are not meant for switching between, say, raw and cbreak modes.
-Nesting context managers of the same type is ok though.
+They are not meant for switching between e.g. raw and cbreak modes.
+Nesting context managers of the same type is allowed though.